 Though Denmark is a small country in Europe, it is big on happiness.
 In fact they have repeatedly been voted as one of the happiest countries in the world an it holds the No. 1 spot to this day, according to the World Happiness Report.
 Danish psychotherapist Iben Sandahl and American writer Jessica Alexander have uncovered what they believe is the real secret to the Danes’ happiness and they reveal it in a new book called The Danish Way of Parenting.
+They will share the Danish way for how to reframe negative thought and raise happy kids.
 I am received permission to reprint an excerpt from the book here that shares a bit on how to raise happy kids.

 The book states that the reason the Danes are so consistently voted “the happiest people in the world” is due to the Danish way of parenting that results in happier, more resilient children who go on to repeat this cycle of well-being when raising their own children.
 The Danish Way of Parenting is much deeper than your average parenting book because it basically looks at a philosophy of living but is written in a way that is accessible to everyone.
 It just might be a guide not only for how to raise happy kids but how to make yourself happier too!